 Forming a southern border between Prince George's County and Washington, D.C. is the Potomac River.
 Considered a geographical gift to Prince George's County, the Potomac River is the home of Prince George's County's National Harbor.
-National Harbor is a mixed-use waterfront development that is home to MGM National Harbor Resort, Gaylord National Resort & Convention Center, Top Golf, Tanger Outlets and a host of restaurants, hotels, retail shops, apartments and businesses.
-The National Harbor area is estimated to bring over 16,000 jobs to Prince George's County.
-National Harbor's employment opportunities greatly increase the existing supply of accommodation/hospitality, retail and food services industry employment opportunities.
+National Harbor is a mixed-use waterfront development that is home to MGM National Harbor Resort, Gaylord National Resort & Convention Center, Top Golf, Tanger Outlets, and a host of restaurants, hotels, retail shops, apartments, and businesses.
+The National Harbor area is estimated to employ 16,000 workers1, greatly increasing the existing supply of accommodation/hospitality, retail, and food services industry employment opportunities in Prince George's County.